xebialabs-community/howto/autoscalinggroup/README.md

 # Deployment to AWS AutoScalingGroups using Digital.ai Deploy (WIP)

 Use Digital.ai Deploy to make deployments to AWS AutoScalingGroup Instances.
+EC2 instances in ASG are dynamic and with a private IP (no pulbic IP).

 ## How it Works